Messaging and AutomationUpdatedPosted:

 One reason that people let free trials lapse is that they don’t understand how or why to use an app.
 Tony from ClickInsights lets you know that your data will be gone, then makes himself available for assistance.

-Transactional in nature but promotional in practice, activation emails hit the email marketing sweet spot.
-Use emails like this to get things done.
+Transactional in nature but promotional in practice, activation onboarding emails hit the email marketing sweet spot.
+Use onboarding emails like this to get things done.

 “Click that button to activate your account, but while you’re at it, check us out of Facebook and Twitter as well.”